This Valentine’s Day, beware of fake apps as cybercriminals look to cash in on love.

 We still want you to have fun on Valentine’s Day, despite these sneaky apps.
 If you’re looking for the right mobile app to send a greeting card or find a date, we recommend the following best practices:

-- Watch for strange device behavior: Malicious software can often give away their presence by making the device behave in strange ways.
-Be on the lookout for signs such as slow Internet connections, large unexplained charges on your phone bill, and unusually high data usage and a quickly draining battery.
+- Watch for strange device behavior.
+Malicious software can often give away their presence by making your device behave in strange ways.
+Be on the lookout for warning signs, such as slow Internet connections, unexplained charges on your phone bill, unusually high data usage, and a quickly draining battery.
 By keeping an eye out for behaviors that are out of the ordinary, you may be able to catch a problem before it gets too bad.

-- Keep your software up to date: Software updates perform a myriad of tasks.
-These updates will deliver a multitude of revisions to your device, such as adding new features, removing outdated features, and most importantly, fixing security holes that have been discovered.
-Try to use automatic update if available.
+- Keep your software up to date.
+Software updates perform myriad tasks.
+These updates will deliver a multitude of revisions to your device, such as adding new features, removing outdated features, and, most importantly, fixing security holes and vulnerabilities that have been discovered by the app developer.
+You can adjust your device settings to apply updates automatically, as well..

-- Use Norton Mobile Security: Norton Mobile Security works beyond just finding and reporting malicious activities on a user's device.
-Our App Adviser provides valuable insight on problems with an app before they can be downloaded and installed.
-This lets users make safe decisions by keeping them informed while they are looking for the right app.
+- Use Norton Mobile Security.
+Norton Mobile Security goes beyond just finding and reporting malicious activities on a user’s device.
+Its App Advisor for Android scans an app for issues before it is downloaded and installed.
+This helps you make safe decisions by keeping you informed while you look for the right app.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.